Los Angeles Bribery and Extortion Defense Lawyer

 Extortion can run the gamut regarding who it involves, the money or property wrongly demanded, and the leverage to do so.
 Because of this wide range of criminal conduct, there are many situations in which there are misunderstandings or false accusations.
 If you have been falsely accused of extortion, call a Los Angeles extortion defense lawyer immediately.

-Bribery is the giving, offering, receiving, or asking for anything of value in exchange for money or a favor from someone who is in a particular position or power.
+Bribery is giving, offering, receiving, or asking for anything of value in exchange for money or a favor from someone who is in a particular position or power.
 The difference between bribery and extortion is that bribery specifically requires a participant who works in government or politics, public service, business, or sports.
 There also may not be a clear threat or leverage that induces the other party to agree.

 There is also commercial bribery, in which someone typically attempts to secure an advantage over business competitors.
 For example, an employee may accept or solicit money to use their position within a business to benefit the paying individual.